mouri11/Thesis/topo2/README.md

 ## Issues

 Often, assertion errors are thrown when using .cmd(). .popen() is a solution, but not fast enough, which is why the master will not read the correct failed active node.
 A queue must be implemented on the server side to regulate the rate at which requests are fed to the master node.
 Some functionalities can be modularized into further functions.

+Regular updates on the status of the project can be found [here](https://docs.google.com/document/d/1nu5DaCyusmTI1MsJf_ltdt4ChMOaHcWaL71IBXUBuzY/edit?usp=sharing).